 However, the crop can only be bought from the merchant in the desert, and it will take a normal player a fair amount of time to earn access to the desert.
 Also, Starfruit seeds have a really high cost of 400 gold.
 If you don’t have a lot of money, you won’t be able to maximize your gains.
 All of these reasons don’t make the crop really beginner-friendly, which bumps down the crop’s ranking somewhat.

 However, starfruit also has other characteristics.
 Starfruit is required to build the Junimo Hut, something that you’d like to build later on.
 You can also turn the Starfruit into jelly or wine.
 Doing this will more than double the value of the crop and you’ll have an extreme return on your investment.

-Blueberry is the best all-rounder crop for the summer season and top our list of summer crops In Stardew Valley.
+Blueberry is the best all-rounder crop for the summer season.
 They are better than coffee beans and starfruit in terms of ease of availability.
-Blueberry can be easily bought from Pierre.
-It can be bought for the low price of 80 gold and a single blueberry can be sold for 50 gold.
+Blueberry can be easily bought from Pierre for a low price of 80 gold and a single blueberry can be sold for 50 gold.

-Considering that each harvest of a blueberry crop yields at least 3 blueberries, you can earn 150 gold from every harvest.
-Blueberries take 13 days to mature and become harvest ready, the same as starfruit.
-However, the best thing about blueberry crops is that this fruit crop is a multiple harvest crop.
-This means that it does not have to be replanted after each harvest.
+Considering that each harvest of blueberry crops yields at least 3 blueberries, you can earn 150 gold from every harvest.
+Blueberries take 13 days to mature, the same as starfruit.
+However, the best thing about blueberry crops is that this fruit crop is a multiple-harvest crop.

 Additionally, blueberry jelly or blueberry wine can be made if you have the right tools available, both of which can be sold for even more.
 Additionally, blueberry is required for the summer crops bundle and can be used as an option for a few other bundles too.